olliethomas/other-website/README.md

 ## Intro
 So this is another idea for a website.
 It is very far from done, i.e. there's no real styling.
 The javascript is slow and needs an "off" button, for one.
 But I think it is very promising.
+The website also works without javascript.

 ## Static posting / markdown
 If you go to the \_posts directory you will see some files with a .markdown type, this is a super simple language that is then converted to html by the site and put in the appropriate section.
-In effect, all one will have to do to make a post is create a new file in the \_posts section following the format given in markdown it will be included.
+In effect, all one will have to do to make a post is create a new file in the \_posts section following the format given in markdown and it will be included.
 Look up markdown for more.
+It's got everything one would want for posting blogs.

 The plan is that creating a new file in the correct section will make a new post so blogging becomes super easy.
 New pages are created in the same way.